Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Tower of sphere bundles associated with a kinematic system

-${}$\\ We locate us in the context of \cite{LR} and \cite {SP}.
-Consider a set of $k$ segments $[M_{i};M_{i+1}]$, $i=0,\cdots,k-1$, in $\R^{m+1}$, with $m\geq 2$, keeping a constant length $l_i=1$ between $M_i$ and $M_{i+1}$, and the articulation occurs at points $M_i$, for $i=1,\cdots,k-1$.\\ Such a system is called a "k-bar system" in \cite{LR} and an "articulated arm of length $k$" in \cite{SP}.
-The kinematic evolution of the extremity $M_0$, {\it under the constraint that the velocity of each point $M_i$, $i=0,\cdots,k-1$, is collinear with the segment $[M_i,M_{i+1}]$} is completely described in terms of hypersperical coordinate in \cite{SP} and result of flatness and controllability for such a system are proved in \cite{LR}.
-We can associate to this problem a special multi-flag of step $m\geq 2$ and length $k\geq 1$ as explained in the following:
+Such a~system is called a~``$k$-bar system'' in~\cite{LR} and an ``articulated arm of length~$k$'' in~\cite{SP1}.
+The kinematic evolution of the extremity $M_0$, {\it under the constraint that the velocity of each point $M_i$, $i=0,\dots,k-1$, is colinear with the segment $[M_i,M_{i+1}]$}, is completely described in terms of hyperspherical coordinates in~\cite{SP1}, whereas results of f\/latness and controllability for such a~system are proved in~\cite{LR} (see Fig.~\ref{arm4}).